react-static/react-static/docs/guides/README.md

 In an effort to decrease the use of React Static examples as boilerplates, we are slowly converting React Static's previously available examples to individual guides in this directory.
 If you don't see a guide here for a specific example, that propbably means we have not written the guide to replace it yet.
 The [archives/old-examples](/archives/old-examples) directory is where all of the old examples are stored for now for reference.
 If you would like to convert one of them to a guide please follow the guide instructions below:

-### Writing a Guide
+### Don't see the guide you need?
+Write it!

 Guides are meant to be extremely succinct.
-Please try to adhere to these tips when writing a guid:
+Please try to adhere to these tips when writing a guide:

 - Do not write guides that combine technologies.
 If you need to, add integration instructions to the existing guides on how to combine them with each other.
 - Include only the necessary instructions on how to implement the simplest form of the technology